huynhbaotoan/q-dev-prompt-engineering/README.md

-# Amazon Q Developer Prompt Engineering Guide
+# Mastering Prompts: A Comprehensive Guide for Amazon Q Developer

-Welcome to the Amazon Q Developer Prompt Engineering Guide.
+## Introduction

+This guide provides best practices, techniques, and examples for crafting effective prompts when working with Amazon Q Developer.
+By following these guidelines, you can improve the quality and relevance of responses, making your interactions with Amazon Q more productive.

 This comprehensive resource is designed to help you master the art and science of crafting effective prompts for Amazon Q Developer, enabling you to get more accurate, relevant, and useful responses.

 ## Table of Contents